Accelerate React: 6 Proven Tips for Optimizing Core Web Vitals

 6) Server Components

 Server Components are a relatively new feature in React.
-They allow writing components that aren't available in client-side JavaScript but only on the server.
+They allow you to write components that are not available in client-side JavaScript but exist solely on the server.

-This means the client receives already rendered content and doesn't need to run JavaScript again to display or revitalize the content.
+This means the client receives already rendered content and doesn't need to run JavaScript again to display or activate the content.

 Conclusion

 React is just a tool.
 The key is to understand it well.
-In this regard, we highly recommend the series of articles React Internals Deep Dive.
+In this regard, we highly recommend the article series React Internals Deep Dive.

 Check out other methods for optimizing INP.